w3f/polkadot-spec/docs/sect-lightclient.md

   6. The client MUST support the @substrate/connect [connection extension protocol](https://github.com/paritytech/substrate-connect/tree/main/packages/connect-extension-protocol): `ToApplicationError`, `ToApplicationChainReady`, `ToApplicationRpc`, `ToExtensionAddChain`, `ToExtensionAddWellKnownChain`, `ToExtensionRpc`, `ToExtensionRemoveChain`.

-## 7.2.
-Warp Sync for Light Clients {#sect-sync-warp-lightclient}
+## -sec-num- Warp Sync for Light Clients {#sect-sync-warp-lightclient}

-Warp sync ([Section 4.8.4](chap-networking#sect-msg-warp-sync)) only downloads the block headers where authority set changes occurred, so-called fragments ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)), and by verifying the GRANDPA justifications ([Definition -def-num-ref-](sect-finality#defn-grandpa-justification)).
+Warp sync ([Section -sec-num-ref-](chap-networking#sect-msg-warp-sync)) only downloads the block headers where authority set changes occurred, so-called fragments ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)), and by verifying the GRANDPA justifications ([Definition -def-num-ref-](sect-finality#defn-grandpa-justification)).
 This protocol allows nodes to arrive at the desired state much faster than fast sync.
 Warp sync is primarily designed for Light Clients.
 Although, warp sync could be used by full nodes, the sync process may lack information to cater to complete functionality set of full nodes.

 For light clients, it is too expensive to download the state (approx. 550MB) to respond to queries.
 Rather, the queries are submitted to the Full node and only the response of the full node is validated using the hash of the state root.
-Requests for warp sync are performed using the `/dot/sync/warp` *Request-Response* substream, the corresponding network messages are detailed in [Section 4.7](chap-networking#sect-protocols-substreams).
+Requests for warp sync are performed using the `/dot/sync/warp` *Request-Response* substream, the corresponding network messages are detailed in [Section -sec-num-ref-](chap-networking#sect-protocols-substreams).

 Light clients base their trust in provided snapshots and the ability to slash grandpa votes for equivocation for the period they are syncing via warp sync.
 Full nodes and above in contrast verify each block indvidually.